 Let’s illustrate this with an example from campaign reporting.

 You may be familiar with pulling topline information from your Campaigns tab in Ads Manager.

-While Delivery Insights gives some information about audience overlap, it can be somewhat limited.
+While Delivery Insights gives some information about This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More overlap, it can be somewhat limited.
 If we are interested in understanding a specific group of campaigns, there is a more powerful method.

 When you initially navigate to the Campaigns tab of Ads Manager, you will see all campaigns listed, for the time range that you select.

 Protip: Always be sure to double-check the time range, listed on the top right of Ads Manager.
 This can default to certain values based on what your recent history.
 I often make the mistake of forgetting to verify this.
 Therefore, a good habit is to always select “Lifetime” view to start, and then narrow down the data to your specific date ranges needed.